-The Community First division, comprised of services including the Transitional Youth Program, Special Olympics, the People First Advocacy Group and the Up and Beyond Art Studio.
+Community First is comprised of services including the Transitional Youth Program, Job Development, Special Olympics, the People First Advocacy Group, Book Club and the Up and Beyond Art Studio!

-The Transitional Youth Program is in its 3rd year and in 2018, 73 youth were served, an all-time high.
-Students ranging from 14-22 years old from Bright Local, Hillsboro City Schools, Greenfield McClain, Fairfield, Lynchburg-Clay, FRS Connections, Hillsboro Christian Academy, Laurel Oaks, Southern Hills CTC and home-schooled students participated in pre-employment skills training.
+The Transitional Youth Program is in its 5th year and in 2020, approximately 90 youth are served, an all-time high.
+Students ranging from 14-22 years old from Bright Local, Hillsboro City Schools, Greenfield McClain, Fairfield, Lynchburg-Clay, FRS Connections, Hillsboro Christian Academy, Laurel Oaks, Southern Hills CTC, Clinton County Schools and home-schooled students participate in pre-employment skills training.

 Each student is connected with Opportunities for Ohioans with Disabilities and upon completion of the Pre-Employment Transition Services, support remains to seek a job in the community.